deepanshs/mrsimulator/docs/introduction/fitting_example.rst

 Then use the signal phase at that time index to place the maximum amplitude into the real part of the time domain signal.

-Both these steps are performed by the code below.
+These steps are performed by the code below.

 .. skip: next